 Adding Ambient Facts to the Proof Environment with broadcast

-In a typical Verus project, a developer might prove a fact (e.g., that reversing a sequence preserves its length) in a proof function, e.g.,
+In a typical Verus project, a developer might prove a fact (e.g., pushing an element into a sequence does not change the elements already in the sequence) in a proof function, e.g.,

 {